CTP protects people not cars

 CTP protects people

 CTP is compulsory third party insurance to cover people who are injured or die in a road accident involving your vehicle.
-If you want to protect your car, you also need comprehensive insurance or third party property damage insurance.
-Make sure you know the difference between CTP and other types of motor insurance.
+If you also want to protect your car, you need comprehensive or third party property insurance.
+Make sure you know which one you are buying and why.

 What is CTP insurance?